About

 British Columbia

-In BC, non physician osteopaths, known throughout the rest of the world as simply ‘osteopaths’ use the title “Osteopathic Practitioner” to differentiate themselves from American trained osteopathic physicians who were legally granted exclusive use of the title ‘osteopath” in June 2009.
-Both streams of osteopathy are currently practiced in BC.
-For more information about the SPMPO see our website.
+In B.C., non physician osteopaths, known throughout the rest of the world as simply ‘osteopaths’ use the title “Osteopathic Practitioner” to differentiate themselves from American trained osteopathic physicians who were legally granted exclusive use of the title ‘osteopath” in June 2009.
+Both streams of osteopathy are currently practiced in B.C.
+For more information about OsteopathyBC please see our website www.osteopathybc.ca

 Manitoba